RumTumTum/GraphRAG-Pattern/README.md

    - Query graph and use context for LLM
  Later features
  - Dagger run
- - Ontology-builder (e.g., pythonic way of building ontolgoy)
+ - Ontology-builder (e.g., pythonic way of building ontologies)
+ - Examples
+   - Create domain-specific schemas using Cypher
+   - Populate Graph with sample data using Cypher scripts
+   - Query Examples: Explore the graph with sample queries

 ### 🔧 Core Components